-- Retain or replace the Company's independent registered public accounting firm and approve all engagement fees and terms. - Review, at least annually, the qualifications and performance of the independent registered public accounting firm, including the lead audit partner, and approve their fees. - Review and discuss with the independent registered public accounting firm all relationships that would be thought to bear on the objectivity and independence of the independent registered public accounting firm. - Review and approve all auditing services to be performed by the independent registered public accounting firm. - Approve in advance non-audit services and related fees to be performed by the independent registered public accounting firm. - Set hiring policies for employees or former employees of the independent registered public accounting firm.
+- Select, retain, compensate, oversee, replace and terminate, if necessary, any other independent registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company and approve all audit engagement fees and terms subject to the requirements of Irish company law. - Review, at least annually, the qualifications and performance of our independent registered public accounting firm, including whether there should be a rotation of the lead audit partner or the audit firm itself.

+- Review and discuss with the independent registered public accounting firm, in order to satisfy itself as to their independence, all relationships that would be thought to bear on the objectivity and independence of the independent registered public accounting firm; and ensure the receipt of the independent registered public accounting firms' annual independence statement. - Review with the independent registered public accounting firm and financial management of the Company in advance and approve all auditing services to be performed by the independent registered public accounting firm, including the scope, staffing and, subject to prior delegation from the shareholders, the fees of the independent registered public accounting firm to be incurred in connection with the proposed audit for the current year and, at the conclusion of such audit, review such audit including any comments or recommendations of the independent registered public accounting firm. - Approve in advance, subject to and in accordance with applicable laws and regulations, non-audit services and related fees to be performed by the independent registered public accounting firm. - Set clear hiring policies for employees or former employees of the independent registered public accounting firm.